Vietnamese football clubs in Asian competitions

 These are the results of Vietnamese clubs in the Asian Football Confederation competitions, including the AFC Champions League Elite, AFC Champions League Two and the former Asian Cup Winners' Cup.
 This details the participation and performances in the competition since its based at 1967.

-Hải Quan entered the inaugural Asian Champion Club Tournament, representing South Vietnam.
+Quan Thuế entered the inaugural Asian Champion Club Tournament, representing South Vietnam.
 After the reunification of Vietnam in 1975, the country had a long period of absence in international football stage.
-Vietnam made its return in Asian club competitions in 1992, when their clubs participated in the Hải Quan participated in the 1992–93 Asian Club Championship and 1992–93 Asian Cup Winners' Cup.
+Vietnam made its return in Asian club competitions in 1992, when their clubs participated in the 1992–93 Asian Club Championship and 1992–93 Asian Cup Winners' Cup.

-In results, Vietnamese teams had reached the semi-finals of the AFC Champions League Two (formely AFC Cup) on two occasions, in 2009 AFC Cup by Bình Duong and ten years later in 2019 by Hà Nội.
+In results, Vietnamese teams had reached the semi-finals of the AFC Champions League Two (formerly AFC Cup) on two occasions, in 2009 AFC Cup by Bình Dương and ten years later in 2019 by Hà Nội.
 Quảng Nam-Đà Nẵng reached the semi-finals of the defuncted Asian Cup Winners' Cup in 1993.